nelup20/nelup20/README.md

 ## About 🤖

-I'm a junior software developer working primarily in Java.
+I'm a software developer working primarily in Java.
 Before working with Java professionally, I've mainly had (hobbyist) experience with JavaScript and Python.
-Currently, I'm learning C and also android dev with Java.
+Things/Topics I'm currently learning:
+ * C
+ * Android dev with Java
+ * Data structures & algorithms
+ * Computer Architecture
+ * "Programming" i.e. reading the SICP book
 I'm planning to learn other fundamental/theoretical CS topics in the near future (following the curriculum from teachyourselfcs.com + a couple extra topics)

 Some of my hobbies and interests include: